 5. Think outside the box

 While getting rejected for a mortgage can be heart-breaking, all is not lost.
-You can get a second opinion from someone else in the same company, shop around with other financial institutions, and try to see your application through the eyes of lenders to improve your chances of success in the future.
+You can get a second opinion from someone else in the same mortgage company, shop around with other financial institutions, and try to see your application through the eyes of mortgage lenders to improve your chances of success in the future.